 - No more than 300 lumens shall be emitted from any fixture between 80 degrees and 90 degrees (0 degrees is straight downward from the fixture; 180 degrees is straight overhead). - Street, path, and area lighting poles, if used, will not exceed 15' in height. - The Winery Restaurant parking area and the golf maintenance facility parking area lights are expected to be pedestrian level lamp posts or bollard style lights due to the sensitive nature of the location of this facility.
 Full height street lights will not be used in the Winery Restaurant parking area or the golf maintenance facility parking area. - Where bright arc tubes from metal halide lamps (bulbs) or LED products would be glaring for pedestrians beneath the fixtures, prismatic lenses or diffusers will be used to reduce the direct glare of the light source. - No lighting will be used on the practice range for extending the hours of operation.
-Nighttime lighting used will be for staff use only for security, and will cease within one hour of dusk. - No street lights will be used in the Vineyard Cottages and Estate Home neighborhoods.
+Nighttime lighting used will be for staff use only for security, and will cease within one hour of dusk - No street or area lighting fixtures will be tilted upward to project light farther, since this can turn a good quality fixture into one that produces glare or skyglow. - No street lights will be used in the Vineyard Cottages and Estate Home neighborhoods.
 Portions of Village Green, Golf Villa, and South Lawn neighborhoods are expected to utilize pedestrian level lampposts as opposed to full height street lights. - Light spillage into natural areas (forests and wetlands) will be minimized and/or avoided by ecologically-friendly lighting design and lighting regimes.